LR-300: Description

 The direct gas impingement system used in the LR-300 is intended to solve the fouling problems of the traditional AR-15 direct gas impingement gas system.
 The forward-mounted return spring also allows for fitting a folding stock, and the factory stock option folds to the left side.
 The rifle is also available with a fixed stock.
 Since its introduction, the exterior design has evolved and changed a couple of times.

 LR-300MLs have flat-top receivers with Picatinny rails, allowing them to be used with multiple types of sighting systems.
 The trigger, forward assist, magazine release and bolt hold release are identical to those of the AR-15.
 The barrel has a 1:9 inch (230 mm) twist ratio, is chrome lined, and the muzzle is fitted with a Phantom flash suppressor.

+Firing mode

+The weapon was originally designed with select-fire, offering the option for semi-auto, full auto, and burst fire options.
+When fired, the LR-300 has a built-in counter-recoil mechanism which helps to off-set muzzle rise, decreasing the recoil in comparison to the inspiration for the rifle, the M16.

 Stock

 Contrary to the original AR-15 rifle design, the LR-300 has the capability to use a fully folding and adjustable skeletal stock.
 Most AR-15 rifle variants have a thick, cylindrical recoil buffer tube, more properly called the receiver extension, that protrudes approximately 20 cm straight back from the rear of the receiver, and the firearm cannot operate without it.
 This normally precludes the use of anything but fixed or telescoping stocks.
 The LR-300 however uses a forward-mounted return spring which removes the need for a receiver extension.